matteoc99/laravel-preference/README.md

     {

         PreferenceBuilder::initBulk($this->preferences(),
-        true/false // nullable for the whole Bulk
+        true // nullable for the whole Bulk
         );
     }